Outraged by credit card, mortgage, bank fees? Here's who wants to hear from you

 Consumers transferred $35 billion in credit card balances in 2020, according to the CFPB, and banks charged fees of 3% to 5% on that volume.

-Consumers can't negotiate a lower fee or avoid a balance transfer fee if they want the service.
+Consumers can't negotiate a lower fee or avoid a balance transfer fee if you want the service.

 Consumers, as a result, face barriers when they're trying to make smart decisions with their money, according to CFPB officials.